Automating coordinate validation with Python and Shapely

 Production-Ready Implementation

-The following code provides a complete, production-ready validation module.
-It handles type coercion, numeric edge cases, axis-swap heuristics, and optional polygon containment checks.
-The function is designed for low-latency execution within high-throughput ingestion services.
+The following module handles type coercion, numeric edge cases, axis-swap heuristics, Null Island detection, and optional polygon containment checks.
+It is designed for low-latency execution within high-throughput ingestion services.

 import logging